Pakistan Conference Calls

 by the numbers

-improvements thanks to both foreign and domestic investments in the nation's telephone networks.
-Pakistan's telecommunications
+is undergoing dramatic improvements thanks to both foreign and domestic investments in the nation's telephone networks.

-network includes coaxial cable, microwave radio relay, satellite, fiber optic cable, and cellular networks.
+Pakistan's telecommunications network includes coaxial cable, microwave radio relay, satellite, fiber optic cable,

 As of 2012, Pakistan had 5.803 million mainline telephones in use.
 Data from 2013 puts its mobile cellular subscriber